How Did Butter Take the Blame for Health Problems?

 We’ve all heard that a diet with high levels of fat puts us at cardiovascular risk.
 Simply put, butter is bad for our health.
 Time after time health officials have told the public that heart disease can be linked to the saturated fat in butter.
 Because of this, many of us might have eliminated butter from our diet entirely.
 But recent studies have found butter isn’t as unhealthy as we’ve been told.
 There are actually several health benefits to butter.

-Why was butter condemned by health officials?
+How did butter become blacklisted by health officials?

-Is Butter Good for You?
+Can Butter Be Good for You?